Why Some Bodies Resist Boundaries (and How to Fix It)

 The Bright Side: A Path to Lasting Success

-Setting boundaries is uncomfortable, but it pays massive dividends.
+Setting boundaries can be hard at first, but it pays massive dividends.

 Every time you regulate through difficult emotions and stick to your limits, you are building true emotional resilience.
-This mental and physical adaptability is not just a self-care tool—it is one of the greatest factors that supports long-term career success and personal freedom.
+This adaptability is not just a self-care tool—it is one of the greatest factors that supports long-term career success.

-You might start this process just wanting to have healthier days.
-But by the time you master it, you will feel ready to take on much bigger goals.
+You might start this process just wanting to be healthier—but by the time you master it, you could feel ready to take on much bigger goals.

 By teaching your body that it is safe to choose yourself, you stop passively surviving your workplace and start actively owning your future.